JakubSchwenkbeck/Rover-Terrain-Navigation/README.md

 ## Workflow:

 I started with the [Warehouse Robot](https://de.mathworks.com/help/robotics/ug/execute-tasks-for-a-warehouse-robot.html) example.
-For this I installed the Robotics System Toolbox and used SIMULIN to understand the Algorithms/Task scheduler for the simple robot movement.
+For this I installed the Robotics System Toolbox and used SIMULINK to understand the Algorithms/Task scheduler for the simple robot movement.